 One way to encourage a growth mindset is to celebrate small wins and recognize the efforts of sales team members.
 Businesses can also provide opportunities for sales team members to take on new challenges and responsibilities, which can help them develop new skills and grow their careers.

-Implementing effective performance management
+Sales in an economic downturn: Implementing effective performance management

 Effective performance management is essential for measuring the success of a sales strategy and identifying areas for improvement.
 Businesses must set clear sales targets, provide regular feedback and coaching, and use data-driven analytics for informed decision-making.
 By aligning sales targets to business goals, businesses can improve the performance of the sales team and optimize revenue streams.